Making Tax Digital for Income Tax: What’s Changing from April 2026? Updated June 2025

 What Will You Need to Do?

-You’ll need to keep digital records of your income and expenses and submit updates via approved software.
-HMRC has a list of compatible software.
+You’ll need to keep digital records of your income and expenses.

 2. Submit Quarterly Updates